Confinement in the three-state Potts quantum spin chain in extreme ferromagnetic limit: Details of the perturbative description of the excitation spectrum

-where $Z$ is given by \eqref{Zd}.
-Solutions of this equation determine the dispersion laws $E_{\iota,n}(P,h_1)$ of mesons at $h_1>0$, and bubbles at $h_1<0$ to the first order in the small parameter $g$.
-The energies of mesons and bubbles satisfy the following equality:
+where $Z$ is given by \eqref{Zd_app}.
+For $h_1>0$, solutions of this equation determine the dispersion laws $E_{\iota,n}(P,h_1)$ of mesons, while for $h_1<0$ they yield the spectrum of bubbles, to the first order in the small parameter $g$.
+The resulting dispersion laws $E_{\iota,n}(P)$ of the few lightest mesons are depicted in Fig. \ref{fig:DL} for $g=0.2$ and $h_1=0.05$.